m1k1o/go-transcode/README.md

 The source code is in the following files/folders:

 - `cmd/` and `main.go`: source for the command-line interface
+- `hls/`: process runner for HLS transcoding
 - `internal/`: actual source code logic
-- `hls/`: process runner for HLS transcoding

 *TODO: document different modules/packages and dependencies*

 Other files/folders in the repositories are:

 - `data/`: files used/served by go-transcode
-- `profiles/ and profiles_nvidia/`: the ffmpeg profiles for transcoding
 - `dev/`: some docker helper scripts
+- `profiles/`: the ffmpeg profiles for transcoding
 - `tests/`: some tests for the project
+- `Dockerfile`, `Dockerfile.nvidia` and `docker-compose.yaml`: for the docker lovers
 - `god.mod` and `go.sum`: golang dependencies/modules tracking
-- `Dockerfile`, `Dockerfile.nvidia` and `docker-compose.yaml`: for the docker lovers
 - `LICENSE`: licensing information (Apache 2.0)